sdiehl28/tutorial-website/content/topics/python/_index.md

 ![tiobe-index](/images/tiobe-2019-06.png)

 A few notes about the above chart.
 C is mostly used for embedded and systems programming.
 Visual Basic .NET is mostly used for interacting with Windows applications.
 Java is more popular than Python, but Python is the language rising fastest in popularity.
-Interestingly, the use of R has decreased over the last year, dropping to 22nd place.
+Interestingly, the use of R has decreased over the last year.
 It appears Python has won the Python vs R battle for use in business.

 The rise in popularity of Python is no doubt driven by the rise in popularity of Data Science and Machine Learning.
 Python offers excellent support for Data Science with Pandas, Matplotlib/Seaborn and more.
 Python offers excellent support for Machine Learning with Scikit Learn, Keras, and more.